coderefinery/2020-04-07-online/left_column.md

 The aim of this course is to demonstrate to and familiarize the workshop participants with best practices and tools for version control in modern research software development.
 The main focus is on using Git for efficiently writing and maintaining research software.
+The material is most of the CodeRefinery lesson [Introduction to version control](https://coderefinery.github.io/git-intro/).

 ### **Software requirements**